Chameleon Auto Paint

 Generally we recommend restricting the fluid flow and applying the product very lightly on the first coat.
 You have to take great care on the first coat since mistakes in that layer can be hard to fix in subsequent coats.
 Some people find it easier to mix our KonFusion chameleon colors 1:1 with reducer on the first coat so there is more margin for error.

+Our chameleon paints are affordable and start at the base price of $478 and go up depending on activators, reducers, and clearcoats you choose.
 There are numerous chameleon paint color sets available with a wide range of color shifts.
-In fact, the number of colors a particular kameleon products varies greatly depending on the pigment used, application technique, and the color of the opaque base coat beneath.
-The color "sets" or groups of distinct color a chameleon paint color might display varies so greatly it is impossible to summarize what is widely available.
+In fact, the number of colors in particular chameleon products varies greatly depending on the pigment used, application technique, and the color of the opaque base coat beneath.
+The color "sets" or groups of distinct color a chameleon paint color might display vary so greatly it is impossible to summarize what is widely available.
 We encourage customers to judge their favorites based on videos of actual cars and bikes painted with a particular chameleon paint.
 Judging color by names is a poor practice as very often one person will see and name a color very different than the next.